Legacy Statement

 How can we ensure that new generations are exposed to this music?
 How can we encourage young songwriters to understand that writing music is an art and craft as well as a means of self-expression?
 That, as Johnny Mercer said, “You must take pains to craft a good rhyme; to employ humor and irony in lyrics; to write in more sophisticated keys and harmonies and time signatures”.
 To avoid what Stephen Sondheim calls “the blunt and flavorless”.

-Our foundation will initiate and support programs designed to advance these goals: better listening; better writing; better appreciation.
+I will initiate and support programs designed to advance these goals: better listening; better writing; better appreciation.

 This music and the legacy are worthy of that.